tjsego/mechanica/docs/main/source/creating_particles_and_types.rst

 one instance of each registered particle type that Mechanica works with during a simulation.
-:class:`MxParticleType` and each subclass of it has a special method :meth:`get` that retrieves the instance of the particle type that Mechanica is using in a simulation (assuming the type has been registered), which is not necessarily an instance of a particle type that might be created during simulation.
+:class:`MxParticleType` and each subclass of it has a special method :py:meth:`get <MxParticleType.get>` that retrieves the instance of the particle type that Mechanica is using in a simulation (assuming the type has been registered), which is not necessarily an instance of a particle type that might be created during simulation.
 This way, the working instance of a registered particle type can be retrieved from Mechanica and interacted with by referring to the